Register your office to receive a $50 credit towards your first case.

 Great communication and trust are essential for success.
 Look for a lab that offers tools like an online portal for real-time case tracking.
 This transparency allows you to check the status of a case anytime, giving you and your patient peace of mind.
 A responsive lab acts as a true partner, keeping you informed so you can manage patient expectations effectively.

-Confirm Their Quality Standards for Urgent Work
+Confirm Their Quality Standards for Urgent Cases

 The biggest concern with any rush case is whether speed will compromise quality.
 A premier lab understands that an expedited timeline should never mean cutting corners.
 Their quality control systems should be just as rigorous for rush cases as they are for standard ones.
 Ask potential partners about their quality assurance process for urgent work.
 Do multiple technicians check the restoration at different stages?
 How do they ensure the final product meets your exact specifications?